 Read More: Best Action Thriller Movies of All Time

 13. Interstellar (2014)

-The knack for making movies on space or space-travel has baffled many filmmakers, let alone Nolan himself.
+The knack for making movies on space or space travel has baffled many filmmakers, let alone Nolan himself.
 Similar to a layered concept that was used in ‘Inception’ (various levels in a dream, within a dream, with bizarre outcomes), ‘Interstellar’ uses the time-space dilemma to deduce the mysteries that are Black Holes and also explores avenues around interstellar travel, a feat that looks seemingly plausible after watching the movie.
-So much so, that many researchers and scientists were a part of the movie and many scientific papers were published afterwards.
+So much so that many researchers and scientists were a part of the movie, and many scientific papers were published after that.

 The movie revolves around a group of astronauts who undertake interstellar travel to explore new worlds while passing through a wormhole, with a beautiful father-daughter relationship in the backdrop and Matthew McConaughey and Jessica Chastain nailing in their roles.
 As tear-jerking as it is, the movie also is jaw-dropping and awe-inspiring, with never-seen-before visuals, something that also landed the filmmakers an Academy Award for Best Visual Effects.
 Not just one of the best PG-13 rated movies out there, but also one of the finest, pathbreaking movies of the decade.

 12. Arrival (2016)